cmadland/lit/pages/04.paulo-freire/01.Pedagogy-of-the-Oppressed/01.Chapter-1/docs.md

 > The central problem is this: How can the oppressed, as divided, unauthentic beings, participate in developing the pedagogy of their liberation? ...
 The pedagogy of the oppressed is an instrument for their critical discovery that both they and their oppressors are manifestations of dehumanization.
 > ...the solution of this contradiction is born in the labour which brings into the world this new being; no longer oppressor no longer oppressed, but *human in the process of achieving freedom.* (emphasis added) (p.
 48-49)

 >True solidarity with the oppressed means fighting at their side to transform the objective reality which has made them these 'beings for another'.
 The oppressor is solidary with the oppressed only when he stops regarding the oppressed as an abstract category and sees them as persons who have been unjustly dealt with, deprived of their voice, cheated in the sale of their labour -- when he stops making pious, sentimental and individualistic gestures and risks and act of love, in its existentiality, in its praxis.
-To affirm that men and women are persons and as persons should be free, and yet to nothing tangible to make this affirmation a reality, is a farce.
+To affirm that men and women are persons and as persons should be free, and yet do nothing tangible to make this affirmation a reality, is a farce. (p.
+54)

+> It would be a contradiction in terms if the oppressors not only defended but actually implemented a liberating education.
+> But if the implementation of a liberating education requires political power and the oppressed have none, how then is it possible to carry out the pedagogy of the oppressed prior to the revolution?
+> ...
+One aspect of the reply is to be found in the distinction between *systematic education*, which can only be changed by political power, amd *educational projects*, which should be carried out *with* the oppressed in the process of organizing them.
+> The pedagogy of the oppressed, as a humanist and libertarian pedagogy, has two distinct stages.
+In the first, the oppressed unveil the world of oppression and through the praxis commit themselves to its transformation. `Truth and Reconciliation Commission!` In the second stage, in which the reality of oppression has already been transformed, this pedagogy ceases to belong to the oppressed and becomes a pedagogy for all people in the process of permanent liberation. (p.
+54)

+> The restraints imposed by the former oppressed on their oppressors, so that the latter cannot reassume their former position, do not constitute *oppression*.
+An act is oppressive only when it prevents people from being more fully human. (p.
+56-57)

+> A real humanist can be identified more by his trust in the people, which engages him in their struggle, than by a thousand actions in their favour without that trust. (p.
+60)

+> A revolutionary leadership must accordingly practice *co-intentional* education.
+Teachers and students (leadership and people), co-intent on reality, are both Subjects, not only in the task of unveiling that reality, and thereby coming to know it critically, but in the task of recreating that knowledge.
+As they attain this knowledge of reality through common reflection and action, they discover themeselves as its permanent re-creators.
+In this was, the presence of the oppressed in the struggle for their liberation will be what it should be: not pseudo-participation, but committed involvement. (p.
+69)

+#### Thoughts

+Well, I initially started out underlining things in the book, but there were some pages where it would have been easier to only underline the less-important parts.